ow2-proactive/connector-matlab-scilab/README.txt

         val = PAwaitFor(r)

-    - Read the documentation of ProActive Scheduler Toolbox from the Scilab help for more info on how to use the toolbox
+    - Read the documentation of Scilab Connector Toolbox from the Scilab help for more info on how to use the toolbox